-The Minnesota Living with Heart Failure Questionnaire (MLHFQ) is a self-administered, validated, reliable, responsive and widely used heart failure-specific patient reported outcome measure, that characterises patient health-related quality of life within the functional and psychosocial domains.
+The Minnesota Living with Heart Failure Questionnaire (MLHFQ) and Kansas City Cardiomyopathy Questionnaire (KCCQ) are self-administered, validated, reliable, responsive and widely used heart failure-specific patient reported outcome measures, that characterise patient health-related quality of life within the functional and psychosocial domains.
+KCCQ should be used going forward.
+If for any reason KCCQ cannot be used, MLHFQ could be used instead.